 Another barley option: Who could resist a barley and blue cheese risotto?

 Star ingredient: sweet potato/kumara

 Of course, potatoes are budget-friendly stars that are endlessly versatile.
 So are their pantry-mates, kumara or sweet potato.
 They’re useful carbohydrates that also have vitamin C and other micronutrients.
 And they’re quick and easy to cook into many, many dishes.
 There’s something about their silky-soft flesh in a fish cake that I really love.
 These kumara and pea fish cakes are a great example to try, with their contrasting crispy crumb coating.

-Don’t forget: Kumara is also a wonderful topping for cottage and shepherd’s pie when mashed, adding sweet flavour and colour.
+Don’t forget: Sweet potato is also a wonderful topping for cottage and shepherd’s pie when mashed, adding sweet flavour and colour.